How Are CAM Treatments Studied?

-Canada’s researchers are leaders in developing appropriate ways of measuring the impact of CAM treatments and in developing appropriate ways to evaluate integrative care models.
-Past recipients of the Dr. Rogers Prize are among those individuals who have undertaken the responsibility of studying these therapies to bridge the knowledge gap.
+Canadian researchers are leaders in developing methods for measuring the impact of complementary and alternative medicine – CAM treatments – and in developing appropriate ways to evaluate integrative care models.
+Past recipients of the Dr. Rogers Prize are among those individuals who have undertaken the responsibility of studying CAM therapies to bridge the knowledge gap.

 - Dr. Sunita Vohra, University of Alberta, utilizes N-of-1 studies as an innovative and patient-centered solution to the limitations of randomized controlled trials for individualized therapies.
 An N-of-1 study is a clinical trial in which a single patient comprises the entire study.
 Through careful observation of an individual’s response to two or more treatments, decisions can be made about which treatments will ultimately be most effective for that patient.
 N-of-1 trials have the benefit of achieving experimental progress without the overwhelming work required to design and implement a group comparison study.

-- Dr. Heather Boon, University of Toronto, is currently investigating the use of homeopathy in the treatment of ADHD in children, a study that has not been without controversy.
+- Dr. Heather Boon, University of Toronto, has investigated the use of homeopathy in the treatment of ADHD in children, a study that was met with some controversy.
 In response to an open letter signed by 90 scientists to halt the study (on the basis of the implausibility of homeopathy as an effective treatment), Dr. Boon replied, “What Canadian patients and their health care teams need is someone to take a broad, fully integrated and – above all – scientific approach to studying these treatments.
 We need to apply the rigour of scientific inquiry to these complementary and alternative medicines so that we can better help our patients, avoid nasty complications and weed out – once and for all – the snake-oil treatments that do nothing to benefit the patient.”

 It is expected that current methodologies of research may eventually dovetail with genetic research to determine personally tailored treatments based on an individual’s genetic makeup.
 For instance, if the early progression to cancer can be mapped, gentle interventions such as diet modifications could be effective personal prevention strategies or successful treatments in inhibiting cancer cell growth and development.